 The regional land use plan serves as the key element of the comprehensive plan for the Southeastern Wisconsin Region.
 All of the other elements of the regional comprehensive plan-including the transportation element, housing element, water quality management element, and park and open space element-are prepared within the framework of the regional land use plan.
-The new regional land use and transportation plan for the year 2050 provides a basis for updating and extending the other elements of the regional comprehensive plan to that design year.
+The updated regional land use and transportation plan for the year 2050 provides a basis for updating and extending the other elements of the regional comprehensive plan to that design year and will serve as a basis for developing the new regional food system plan.
 The regional transportation plan is designed to serve the regional land use plan, which if implemented would serve to provide for more efficient travel patterns, support more efficient and cost effective transit system operations, and reduce vehicle miles of travel and attendant traffic congestion and vehicle emissions relative to a continuation of past development trends.
-The regional land use plan is also recommended for use by counties and communities as an overall framework for, and point of departure for, the preparation of more detailed county and local comprehensive plans.
+The regional land use plan is also recommended for use by counties and communities as an overall framework for, and point of departure for, preparing more detailed county and local comprehensive plans.

-In 2020, Commission staff efforts will focus on preparing the 2020 Review and Update of VISION 2050 (see project 220-1000 for hours and funds associated with this effort).
-Information and recommendations contained in the plan will also be refined and detailed for use in other Commission planning programs, as well as for incorporation into upcoming updates to County and local comprehensive plans.
-In addition, the Commission staff will.
+In 2021, information and recommendations contained in the plan will continue to be refined and detailed for use in other Commission planning programs, as well as for incorporation into upcoming updates to County and local comprehensive plans.

-The work described above will be ongoing throughout 2020.
+The work described above will be ongoing throughout 2021.

 VISION 2050 includes recommendations for urban service areas, environmentally significant areas, and rural areas in the Region.
-The plan includes a database of planned land use and planned population, household, and employment levels available for use in the preparation of other regional plans, and adaptable for use in county and local planning.
+The plan includes a database of planned land use and planned population, household, and employment levels that can be used to prepare other regional plans, and adaptable for use in county and local planning.

 Staff Position Hours

-Executive Director/Division Head 158

-Senior Engineer/Planner/Specialist 624
+Senior Engineer/Planner/Specialist 208

-Total Hours 782
+Total Hours 208

 SEWRPC

 USDOT WisDOT (tax levy) Total

 80% 10% 10% 100%

-\$40,000 \$5,000 \$5,000 \$50,000
+\$8,000 \$1,000 \$1,000 \$10,000